 The decree also provided for exhibitor complaints about runs to be submitted to arbitration.
 But the arbitration provisions were ineffectual.
 They were hemmed in by too many of what exhibitors called "grandfather clauses," relating to the type of theaters, admission scale and financial standing of the exhibitor.
-Independent producers found that under the decree their product was still entering the market place under great artificial burdens established for the benefit of the theater-owning majors.
+Independent product was still entering the market place under great artificial burdens established for the benefit of the theater-owning majors.